neoneb/alwaysLearning/README.md

 **Gradient Backgrond Generator** --<br/>
 *This was an exercise in which I had to use JS DOM manipulation to complete the following tasks:*
 <br/>
-*1. Write code so that the colour inputs match the background generated on the first page load. * *2.
-Display the initial CSS linear gradient property on page load.*
+*1. Write code so that the colour inputs match the background generated on the first page load.*<br/>
+*2. Display the initial CSS linear gradient property on page load.*<br/>
 *3. BONUS: Add a random button which generates two random numbers for the colour inputs.*<br/><br/>

 https://neoneb.github.io/neoneb-main/constant-learning/zerotomastery_coursework/js_practice/js/ex11.background-generator/index.html